Hukle's American Book Series

-Without a doubt the actual 1756 murder of Cornelius Waldron, a prosperous farmer and slave owner living in what would become Upper New York State, provided the first inspiration for the fourth of my American Book Series sometimes referred to the "Waldron Series Novels".
+Without a doubt the actual 1756 murder of Cornelius Waldron, a prosperous farmer and slave owner living in what would become Upper New York State, provided first inspiration for a fourth work titled "Souls of the Soil" .

 For the record, through extensive research I've discovered that Phebe was not a Native American, but her mother, Esther Carey, born Esther Smith, could have been part Native American.
 I would have loved to have known Esther as every word written about her in her obituary applauds her kindness, generosity , love of God and family.
 Esther married John Carey and they lived their life in the Adirondack Mountains of New York at North Creek.
-John Carey's roots go back to the first Carey who settled at Plymouth and taught Latin in the mid 1600s.
+In fact, John Carey's roots go back to the first Carey who settled at Plymouth and taught Latin in the mid 1600s.

 I suspect that many of us wonder if it is true that our ancestors do speak to us.

 VERY OLD MANHATTAN HISTORY-WHAT HAPPENED TO LITTLE AELTIE who you met in "Manhattan Seeds of the Big Apple"?